 We are currently pleased to be part of the Staffordshire LEP and through this taking part in the ‘Staffordshire Careers Hub’ (pilot) funded by the Government.
 The hub aims to share good practice and improve the career provision across Staffordshire schools.
 Even at this early stage the project supported Kingsmead students career provision by working closely with other schools and linking with additional employers.

 Kingsmead are the hub for Oxford University in the Cannock area.
-Mrs Greenwood (Head of KS4) has helped to build our links with the university and we hold events, trips and admissions support for Kingsmead and a number of local schools
+Mrs Greenwood (Careers Leader) has helped to build our links with the university and we hold events, trips and admissions support for Kingsmead and a number of local schools

 Employer Links and Interactions